cliftbar/FlaPyDisaster/FlaPyDisaster/static/markdown/hurricane_documentation.md

 # Hurricane Documentation

 ## Overview
 This program takes a hurricane track, calculates a wind footprint for the track, and maps the results.
+Note: If viewing this through GitHub, images are located at [FlaPyDisaster/Documentation/Hurricane/NWS23](/FlaPyDisaster/Documentation/Hurricane/NWS23), but links in the document will not work.

 ## Hurricane Track
 A hurricane track is the measurements taken of a hurricane over time.
 These are generally provided in flat text files.